Compliance

 4

-IR runbooks must scope personal-data exposure in hours, not days
+IR runbooks must scope personal-data exposure inside the regulator's notification window

 5